aloistr/swisseph/readme.md

 astronomical standard books up to the last printed digit.

-Detailed information is available at https://www.astro.com/swisseph or in the documentation files included here (subdirectory doc).
+Detailed information is available at https://www.astro.com/swisseph or in the documentation files included here (folder doc).

 # Download location of files:

 ## Compressed Swiss Ephemeris planet and main asteroid files

-In the public Swiss Ephemeris github repository
+In the public Swiss Ephemeris github repository folder ephe https://github.com/aloistr/swisseph/tree/master/ephe
-sub-directory: ephe
-https://github.com/aloistr/swisseph/tree/master/ephe

 or from Alois' public Dropbox folder with this link